-Work focused interview requirements are for any or a combination of:

-- assessing prospects for remaining in or finding paid work - coaching claimants to remain in or find work - identifying training or educational opportunities - determining whether a claimant is in gainful self-employment

-Work availability requirements are:

-- to ensure the claimant is available for work - able and willing to immediately take up paid work, more work or better paid work - able and willing to attend a job interview

-Work search requirements include:

-- carrying out work searches

-- making job applications

-- creating and maintaining online job profiles

-- registering with employment agencies
+Work focused interview requirements are for any or a combination of: assessing prospects for remaining in or finding paid work coaching claimants to remain in or find work identifying training or educational opportunities determining whether a claimant is in gainful self-employment Work availability requirements are: to ensure the claimant is available for work able and willing to immediately take up paid work, more work or better paid work able and willing to attend a job interview Work search requirements include: carrying out work searches making job applications creating and maintaining online job profiles registering with employment agencies obtaining references Work preparation requirements include: attending a skills assessment improving personal presentation participating in an employment programme or training creating a CV developing a business plan research child care provision and costs.

-- obtaining references

-Work preparation requirements include:

-- attending a skills assessment

-- improving personal presentation

-- participating in an employment programme or training

-- creating a CV

-- developing a business plan

-- research child care provision and costs.

-Decide a claimant's capability and personal circumstances, including exploring health and caring responsibilities, while exploring work history, job goals and skills / abilities with the claimant.
-This enables the finding of core circumstances, producing a set of requirements tailored to the needs and circumstances of each claimant, making them realistic and achievable.

-The requirements a claimant are required to meet are clearly set out in their Claimant Commitment (CC).
-The CC and the process of acceptance should support strong monitoring and compliance of requirements.

-More information on Work Related Requirements can be found in the Claimant Commitment hub
+Work related requirements for claimants with a health condition or disability

+When a claimant reports they have a health condition or disability, they do not have to look for work or be available for work for the duration of their medical evidence (fit note) for up to the first 14 days after it is reported.

+Outside of the 14 day switch off period, a claimant who continues to provide a fit note can be set work search requirements and asked to apply for a job, where this is reasonable based on their health condition.
+For more information when supporting claimants with health conditions see Health and Work Conversation Techniques under Health.

+See ongoing contact.